 At the end of the Treatise I wrote this as the path:-

-This is what I saw as the path, and it was the basis of the pathtivist manual.
-That began as trying to show how following the path would be beneficial to activism – in the first part looking at how the path could help activism.
+This is what I saw then as the path – I hope to develop it in this section, and it was the basis of the pathtivist manual.
+The manual began from a different standpoint to where I see it now.
+It started by trying to show how following the path would be beneficial to activism – in the first part looking at how following the path could help activism.
 But on the inner journey in the second part there began a completion process in which the 3 tenets became integrated into the path.
-As the clarity of this integration grew a recognition grew that focussing on outer activism was not constructive but that following the path required 100% engagement with activism.
-This apparent contradiction is the reality of the path, our path in life is about activism but it does not mean that we are always carrying placards, solitude with the purpose of following your path is activism.
-Once the path had been integrated it became clear that there was 100% complete disenchantment with activism.
-Activism of itself is not a reward, the rewards come from following your path in nature:-
+As the clarity of this integration grew a recognition also grew that focussing on outer activism was not constructive.
+Following the path requires 100% engagement as pathtivism, with compassionate activism as consequence.
+This potential paradox is the reality of the path, our path in life, pathtivism, is about activism but it does not mean that we are always carrying placards, solitude with the purpose of following your path is activism – and pathtivism.
+Once the path had been integrated as described in the manual, it became clear that there was 100% complete disenchantment with activism in the world of conditioning without pathtivism.
+Activism of itself is not a reward, the rewards come from following your path in nature - pathtivism:-

 Activism is your duty – not your reward, phala (fruits) from following your path are the reward.
 Pathtivism makes it clear that the path is what we do, what we follow as our duty, what provides our rewards.
 The duty that the path tells us to follow is not the reward, success in daily life is not the measure – daily life is the duty; the path is its own reward.